Skip to Content

 Check out a few local pubs prior to your stay and eat out one night.
 Trust me it will make you feel sane, somewhere warm with a real knife and fork.

 Take a stash of food or drinks with you.
 Check out first what your festival allows.
 Some festivals let you take your own alcohol.
-Cans of drink and plastic is usually ok as are boxes of wine.
-Some cereal bars, fruit and a few bars of chocolate just might cheer you up.
+Cans of drink and plastic are usually ok as are boxes of wine.
+Some cereal bars, fruit and a few bars of chocolate might cheer you up.

 Tip- take a thermos flask to top up with a warm drink.